ARLEONTR/mtp/linux-6.6.2/Documentation/networking/mtp.rst

 MTP
 ===

 Overview
 ========

 This readme provides background on the Mesh Transport Protocol (MTP).

 Features
 ========
 MTP provides the following **features**:

 - MTP separates policy from mechanism.
-The userland application is able to configure supported features of MTP
+The user space application is able to configure supported features of MTP
-- MTP ...
+- MTP

 Headers
 =======